Staking smart contract

 You're going to see an error like the following:

-- through the MultiversX Builders Discord Server faucet
+- From the MultiversX Builders Discord Server faucet;

 Getting EGLD through devnet wallet

-Go to https://devnet-wallet.multiversx.com and login to your devnet account with your PEM file.
-On the left side menu, select the "faucet" option:
+Go to Devnet Wallet and login to your account using your PEM file.
+From the left side menu, select Faucet:

 Request the tokens.
-After a couple seconds, refresh the page, and you should have 30 xEGLD in your wallet.
+After a few seconds you should have 5 xEGLD in your wallet.

 Getting EGLD through external faucet